Procedure 1B.3.1 Sexual Violence Procedure

 College and university investigation and disciplinary procedures concerning allegations of sexual violence against employees or students shall:

 - Be respectful of the needs and rights of individuals involved;

 - Proceed as promptly as possible;

 - Permit a student complainant and a student respondent to have the same opportunity to have an appropriate support person or advisor present at any interview or hearing, in a manner consistent with the governing procedures and applicable data practices law;

 - Employees shall have the right to representation consistent with the appropriate collective bargaining agreement or personnel plan;

 - Be conducted in accordance with applicable due process standards and privacy laws;

-- Inform both the complainant and respondent of the outcome in a timely manner, as permitted by applicable privacy law.
+- Simultaneously inform both the complainant and respondent of the outcome in a timely manner, as permitted by applicable privacy law.

 The past sexual history of the complainant and respondent shall be deemed irrelevant except as that history may directly relate to the incident being considered.